ribeiro240/frontend-developer-challenge/README.md

 4. Folder Structure
   - Folders were structure according to its contents.
 Custom hooks are inside the "hooks" folder, components are inside the "components" folder.
   - The App.js and App.scss are in the src folder for logical reasons, since they are the main files in the project.

+5. Running this project locally
+  - To run this project locally, follow these instructions:
+    - Clone it from its github repository.
+    - Go into its folder, in the terminal.
+    - If you don't have Node installed, install it first (run "node -v" to check it).
+    - In the project folder, run "npm install" and then "npm start".
+    - A browser tab will open up with the app running on a development server created by Create-React-App.